Frequently Asked Questions

 Legacy Stories content is stored on multiple servers on the Amazon Cloud, the world's largest and most secure.
 Should we suffer a crash, once the issue is resolved, all data should be restored to the exact condition as it appeared up to 24 hours earlier.

-Can I postpone or opt out of the Legacy Stories newsletter?
+Can I opt out of the Legacy Stories newsletter?

 Yes.
-You have full control of the pace of delivery.
 Simply click on the unsubscribe link at the bottom of the newsletter.
-However, the newsletter is different than notices emailed to you by members through the internal system.
-We highly encourage you to receive these notices because they let you know when someone has commented on a story or photo, asks to join your family or friend network, invites you to join their group and other inter-member communications.
-If you still wish to opt out of those notices simply click on My Profile then select Preferences.
+However, newsletters are different than our system communications.
+We highly encourage you to receive these notices because they alert you when someone has commented on a story or photo, asks to join your family or friend network, invites you to join their group and other inter-member communications.
+If you still wish to opt out of those system notices, simply click on My Desk>Account>Preferences.

 What happens if your website goes out of business?

 As a rule, we highly recommend having your content stored in three different locations to protect against the unexpected.
-You have one backup here in our cloud, another on your computer and should have a third backup on a DVD or thumb drive.
+You have one backup here in our archive, another on your content originating device, and should have a third backup on a DVD or thumb drive.
 Your legacy stories are too valuable to completely rely on any one of these three options alone.
+Triple redundancy is the safest option.

 We cannot predict the future of the internet.
-The best minds in the industry are feverishly working on ways to preserve important data should something happen to the provider.
-Until a solution is found, take advantage of sharing your personal history for the benefit of others today and backup for the benefit of future generations.
+However, the best minds in the industry are feverishly working on ways to preserve important data should something happen to the provider.
+Until a solution is found, take advantage of the opportunity to build a legacy portfolio to share your legacy stories today, and make sure you have backups for future generations.
+It's the only way to be sure!